cardano-scaling/hydra/user-manual/adr/2022-01-19_013-contract-testing-strategy.md

+---
+slug: 13
+title: |
-# 13. Plutus Contracts Testing Strategy
+  13. Plutus Contracts Testing Strategy

-Date: 2022-01-19
+authors: []
+tags: [Draft]
+---

 ## Status

-:hammer_and_wrench:
+Draft

 ## Context

-* We are implementing our custom ([Direct](./0010-use-direct-chain.md)) interaction w/ Cardano blockchain and not using the PAB nor the `Contract` monad to define off-chain contract code
+* We are implementing our custom ([Direct](/adr/10)) interaction w/ Cardano blockchain and not using the PAB nor the `Contract` monad to define off-chain contract code
 * This implies we cannot use the [official](https://github.com/input-output-hk/plutus-apps/blob/main/plutus-contract/src/Plutus/Contract/Test.hs) testing framework for Contracts which relies on `Contract` monad and emulator traces nor the [QuickCheck based framework](https://plutus-apps.readthedocs.io/en/latest/plutus/tutorials/contract-testing.html)
-* We want to follow our [Test-Driven Development](./0012-testing-strategy.md) approach for contracts as this is a critical part of Hydra
+* We want to follow our [Test-Driven Development](/adr/12) approach for contracts as this is a critical part of Hydra
 * On-Chain Validators need not only to be correct and functional, but also secure and hardened against malicious parties

 ## Decision